-Digital Tachographs have replaced the analogue system, in the future all new vehicles that are regulated by a tachograph unit will have to be fitted with this type of unit.
+Digital Tachographs replaced the old analogue system, all new vehicles that are regulated by a tachograph unit will be fitted with this type of unit.

 It is a completely new way of recording drivers' hours as information is stored in the memory of the vehicle unit (VU) and also on the drivers smart card rather than being scribed onto a wax coated chart. the information held is more secure, the system has a number of security features that can record any attempt of being tampered with.
 It is illegal to drive a vehicle fitted with a digital tachograph unless the driver is in possession of a valid driver smart card.

 - All vehicles that are used for carrying goods with a maximum gross vehicle weight (GVW) that exceeds 3.5 tonnes.

 - All vehicles that are used for carrying goods with a maximum gross train weight (GTW) that exceeds 3.5 tonnes.

 - All vehicles that are used for carrying goods with trailer also used for carrying goods with a combined maximum gross train weight (GTW) that exceeds 3.5 tonne gross carrying weight (GCW)

 - Passenger vehicles designed to carry more than 9 people (EC) or 17 people (UK)

 A Tachograph will automatically record:

 - Breaks from work & daily rest periods